 Students will carry out individual projects on a self-contained subject, or as an independent member of a team on an integrated subject having several clearly distinguished areas of interest.
 The project will involve a survey of published literature or such other material as is available, followed by the design and construction of apparatus, experimental measurements and the preparation of a comprehensive report.
 Some projects will concentrate on design, while others may be more concerned with test and analysis of specific systems or rigs.

-Elective subjects: One of the following three subjects must be chosen.
+Elective subjects: Three of the following to be chosen from permitted combinations, with the approval of the Head of Department.